shan-ali/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 > Note: It is OK for the worker node to be in a NotReady state.
   That is because we haven't configured Networking yet.

-Optional: At this point you may run the certificate verification script to make sure all certificates are configured correctly.
-Follow the instructions [here](verify-certificates.md)

 Next: [TLS Bootstrapping Kubernetes Workers](10-tls-bootstrapping-kubernetes-workers.md)